zero-one-group/fxl.js/docs/inventory-spreadsheet-walkthrough.md

 ### Component 3: Inventory Table

 The entire inventory table is complex, because it has to present the quantities for each month grouped by quarter, and, in turn, the quantities by quarter must be stacked on top of one another.
-However, no matter how complex the structure is, we can always break it down into simpler sub-components.
+Even though the entire structure may be complex, we may still break it down into simpler sub-components.

 #### Sub-Component 1: Header